hergerr/hergerr.github.io/content/en/pages/resume.md

 Within Research & Development team I was working on a suite of products powering company's IPTV services:

-- provided a more **maintainable** and **reliable** solution t for recording and rewinding TV channel transmissions (Flask, ffmpeg).
+- provided a more **maintainable** and **reliable** solution for recording and rewinding TV channel transmissions (Flask, ffmpeg).
-- Collaborated with the marketing team to build a new customer portal with custom React components,(React).
+- Collaborated with the marketing team to build a new customer portal with custom React components.
 - **designed, implemented and deployed** [k.pl](https://k.pl) - a website offering services of a new branch of the company - data center.

 ### Nokia